-As you may have already noticed, Umbraco back-office panel does not have a built-in user removal option.
+As you may have already noticed, the Umbraco back-office panel does not have a built-in user removal option.
 When you log in and visit the Users section you will see, that you can only deactivate a user.

 I must mention here, that it's possible to easily hide these inactive users, which I will show later in this article.

 However, for various reasons such as GPDR, deactivating users may not be a sufficient solution and it's necessary to remove Users' data permanently.

 When soft delete is not an option, the easiest way to terminate the Umbraco user is to execute a SQL script.

 Below you will find an SQL snippet allowing to remove Umbraco user from the database.